Abid-Hossain-Sifat/Assignment7-Keen-Keeper/README.md

 ## 🔹 Description

-*DigiTools Platform* is a modern, React-powered marketplace designed to simplify the discovery and purchase of professional digital tools.
-From AI-driven content generation to automated workflows, this platform provides a smooth and unified experience for digital entrepreneurs.
+*Keen Keeper* is a modern communication management web app built with React that allows users to interact with friends seamlessly through call, chat, and video features.
+It provides a clean UI and powerful tracking system where users can monitor their communication history with filtering and timeline-based sorting.
+The app ensures smooth navigation, dynamic routing, and a user-friendly experience with real-time feedback and visual data representation.

 ---